craigfrancis/wdoc/readme.md

 The example file extension is **wdoc** (web document), but could be anything.

+## Other alternatives

-There is a couple of other file formats which are very similar, but do not include the necessary restrictions mentioned above:
+These file formats are very similar to this proposal, but do not include the necessary restrictions mentioned above:

 - [MAFF](http://maf.mozdev.org/), also a ZIP file, with some extra meta data.
 - [Webarchive](https://en.wikipedia.org/wiki/Webarchive), based on the binary plist format, introduced with Safari.